 Google Ads pay per click campaigns are one of the single most crucial elements of any paid online advertising efforts.
 As the largest search engine in the world, Google provides the perfect opportunity for business owners to introduce their products, and services to their target audiences.
-However, for this very reason, competition runs high.
+However, for this very reason, competition runs high (which is where insight from a PPC agency can help).
 This can sometimes drive up bidding costs, but often times the cost is well worth the return on investment.
 Even better, there are key strategies that experienced marketers use to get the biggest bang for their bucks via Google Ads.

-And, lucky you, we're sharing those strategies with you right now.
+And, lucky you, as a PPC agency, we're sharing those strategies with you right now.

 1. Make Google Ads One Component of Your Larger Marketing Strategy